Reilly Smith Game Preview: Penguins vs. Lightning

 Smith Stats vs. the Lightning

-- The Lightning have conceded 81 goals in total (3.5 per game), which ranks 30th in the NHL in goals allowed.
+- The Lightning are 31st in goals allowed, giving up 93 total goals (3.6 per game) in the NHL.

 |2023-2024 Season